Candidates are the people who run for an election. Successfully elected candidates represent the community:

-- reside and be enrolled in the local government area for local government elections.
+- live in the local government area for local government elections.

 - For all other local government elections, read the Local Government Act 2009, section 153

-A $250.00 deposit must be paid at the time of nomination.
-For state nomination the deposit can be paid by cash or bank cheque only.
-Nominations for local elections can be paid by cash, bank cheque, credit card or eftpos (in person at ECQ head office only).
-Personal cheques will not be accepted under any circumstances.
+Nominees must pay a $250 deposit at the time of nomination.
+For state government nomination, you can pay the deposit by cash or bank cheque.
+For local government elections, you can pay by cash, bank cheque or EFTPOS in person at the ECQ head office.
+Please note we cannot accept personal cheques under any circumstances.

 - are successfully elected

-- receive 6% (state) or 4% (local) of the formal first preference vote in their nominated area.
+- receive 6% (state) or more than 4% (local) of the formal first preference votes in their nominated area.